Dentures and Partials – Acworth, GA

 At night, while sleeping, you should also make sure to soak your dentures to help them stay moist and prevent dryness.
 You will want to rinse them off before placing them back in your mouth if you are using a denture solution.

-Dr. John Hamel is well aware that you’re likely to have questions about the process of getting dentures and what it’s really like to wear and take care of false teeth.
+Our doctors are well aware that you’re likely to have questions about the process of getting dentures and what it’s really like to wear and take care of false teeth.
 To make sure you make the right decisions for your mouth, we invite you to contact us with any questions you have about dentures or to voice your concerns during your initial consultation.
 In the following section, we’ve collected some frequently asked questions that past patients have brought to our attention.

 How Long Does It Take to Get Dentures?